mattcarlotta/iMessageDeleteCaches/README.md

 iMessageDeleteCaches is a simple automated bash script that removes iMessage files and folders stored within a user's "Library" folder

 Simply download and unzip the iMessageDeleteCaches.zip folder to your Desktop.
-Open the unzipped folder and double click the iMessageDeleteCaches.command and then follow the on screen instructions.
+Open the unzipped folder and double click the iMessageDeleteCaches.command file and then follow the on screen instructions.

 You'll be greeted with:
 ```